kmacl/Portfolio/README.md

-## A Recommender System For Netflix Movies 🍿📀
+## A Recommender System For Netflix Movies :popcorn::dvd:

 ### Background
 In 2006, Netflix issued a challenge that was hard (for us plebeians) to ignore: any team that developed a recommender system for movies using data collected by the streaming service that could beat their in-house _Cinematch_ algorithm's error score by at least 10% would receive a $1 million prize.
 In spite of the competition having ended more than a decade ago, I have decided to put my skills to the test by developing a recommender system of my own using the same dataset.